Eritz/gbf_raid_bot/README.md

 randomize the mouse positioning and clicks for it.
 There is a maximum count of 99 runs, but the user can delete the ```maximum_runs``` variable if anything.

-## How to Use
-- Start the program
-- Save coordinates by following the prompt's instructions (only have to do this once).
-- Load the coordinate
-- Choose the desired raid
-- Run the bot

 ## Notes to keep in mind
 - Having a sufficient amount of BP before starting